TeachmanLab/MTData/README.md

     Data backup is done by storing the raw data package in json format.
 Data will be stored daily.

-     A\ All new data package(quest within any oneShot) will be stored in raw_data/[scaleName]_[Date].json before they are decrypted and recorded into active_data/[scaleName]_[Date].csv.
+     A. All new data package(quest within any oneShot) will be stored in raw_data/[scaleName]\_[Date].json before they are decrypted and recorded into active_data/[scaleName]\_[Date].csv.

-     B\ Raw data will be stored as json, and could be read as json objects.
+     B. Raw data will be stored as json, and could be read as json objects.

-     C\ Keys for backup data are in form of [[scaleName] + '_' + TIME].
+     C. Keys for backup data are in form of [[scaleName] + '\_' + TIME].

-     D\ Backup data files is consistent with active data file in name and will be created in a daily base.
+     D. Backup data files is consistent with active data file in name and will be created in a daily base.

 **HEADS UP**: *Creating new raw data files will not be logged into log files, but creating new active data files will.*